ikarus-project/ikarus/docs/website/index.md

 The documentation is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 Ikarus provides the tools to create one's own examples and rapidly prototype finite element solution algorithms.
 This is done by using template metaprogramming in C++ to write generic code, which is compiled for the example.
-In addition, this is more efficient, as it provides a "one size fits all" executable.